Suplex: Butterfly suplex

 Also known as double arm suplex, reverse nelson suplex, double axe handle suplex, and double underhook suplex, the wrestler and opponent face each other, the opponent bent forward.
 The wrestler hooks the opponent's arms back in a Double Underhook, placing their forearms in the crooks of the opponent's elbows, with their hands on top of the opponent's back in a butcher's grip.
 The wrestler then lifts the opponent into an upside-down vertical position and falls back, shifting the opponent to one side as the opponent flips over.
 The wrestler executing the suplex may release the reverse nelson hold during the throw, or can maintain the grip and attempt a bridging pin or submission hold transition upon impact.
 Sara Del Rey version was for her to apply a butterfly hold before executing the suplex, dubbed the Royal Butterfly.
 Bryan Danielson innovated another variation, where he executed the double underhook suplex, before dropping their opponent's into a cross armbreaker, dubbed the Danielson Special.
 This move was also used by the late wrestlers Billy Robinson and Andre the Giant.

 Exploder suplex

 Shelton Benjamin hits a variant of the T-Bone suplex, with a powerslam pin, on Carlito.

 Also known as T-bone suplex.
 The attacker stands facing their opponent and positions himself under one of the opponent's arms and wraps their arm around the opponent's neck and back (this position is similar to that of a side slam) and then grabs the leg of the opponent and tosses him backwards, over the attacker's head.
 Several other variations exist, such as an inverted variant, commonly used by Shinsuke Nakamura, the wrist-clutch exploder suplex, innovated by Jun Akiyama who called it the Exploder '98, and the bridging exploder suplex invented by Takashi Iizuka (also called Blizzard Suplex).
-The move is used by Taz and Becky Lynch as the Bexploder.
+The move is used by Taz and Becky Lynch as the Tazplex and Bexploder respectively.